Jeju Province

 Jeju Island was first settled by humans 8,000 to 10,000 years ago and the Tamna Kingdom is the earliest known civilization on the island.
-Beginning in the 5th century A.D., the Kingdom would become a tributary state of various Korean Kingdoms and briefly invaded by the Mongol Empire, before being annexed into the Goryeo in 1105 and later Joseon in 1392.
-Joseon ruled the island brutally and islanders would stage multiple uprisings.
-Jeju Island, with the rest of mainland Korea, would be annexed by the Empire of Japan in 1910.
-Following Japan's surrender in World War II in 1945, the islands would become part of South Jeolla Province in the United States Army Military Government in Korea, before becoming a separate province on August 1, 1946.
-On July 1 2006, the islands were designated a Special Self-Governing Province.
+Beginning in the 5th century AD, the kingdom would become a tributary state of various Korean Kingdoms and briefly invaded by the Mongol Empire, before being annexed into the Goryeo in 1105 and later Joseon in 1392.
+Joseon ruled the island brutally and multiple uprisings occurred.
+Jeju Island, with the rest of mainland Korea, was annexed by the Empire of Japan in 1910.
+Following Japan's surrender in World War II in 1945, the islands became part of South Jeolla Province in the United States Army Military Government in Korea, before becoming a separate province on August 1, 1946.
+On July 1, 2006, the islands were designated a Special Self-Governing Province; it is now one of three special self-governing provinces, the others being Gangwon State and Jeonbuk State.

 History

 Early history

 The earliest known polity on the island was the kingdom of Tamna.

-According to the legend, three demigods emerged from Samseong, which is said to have been on the northern slopes of Mt.
-Halla and became the progenitors of the Jeju people, who founded the Kingdom of Tamna.
+According to the legend, three demigods emerged from Samseong, which is said to have been on the northern slopes of Hallasan and became the progenitors of the Jeju people, who founded the Kingdom of Tamna.

 It has also been claimed that three brothers, including Ko-hu, who were the 15th descendants of Koulla, one of the progenitors of the Jeju people, were received by the court of Silla, at which time the name Tamna was officially recognized, while the official government posts of Commander, Prince and Governor were conferred by the court upon the three.
 However, there is no concrete evidence of when the "Three Names" (Samseong-Ko, Yang and Pu) appeared nor the exact date of when Ko-hu and his brothers were received by Silla.
 The "Three Names" Founding Period may be assumed to have occurred during the Three Kingdoms (Goguryeo, Baekje and Silla) Period on the mainland of Korea.

 Taejo, founder of Goryeo, attempted to establish the same relationship between Goryeo and Tamna as Tamna had had with Silla.
 Tamna refused to accept this position and the Goryeo court dispatched troops to force Tamna to submit.
 Ko ja-gyeon, chief of Tamna, submitted to Goryeo in 938 and sent his son, Prince Mallo, to Goryeo's court as a de facto hostage.
 In 1105, (King Sukjong's 10th year), the Goryeo court abolished the name Takna, which had been used up to this time and, from that year on, the island was known as "Tamna-gun" (district) and Goryeo officials were sent to handle the affairs of the island.